We Provide 24/7 Call and Chat Services for Drug Rehab Centers to Ensure Comprehensive Care and Assistance

 You must take control, gather information, give information, and build a relationship from the first call.
 They must be prioritized, whether a call, email, form, or chat.

-When the phone rings, assume this is your client’s third phone call.
-The first two treatment centers they contacted didn’t answer.
-They left a message.
-Assume if the phone beeps while you are talking with them, it’s a competitor calling back.
+When the phone rings, assume this is your client’s third call.
+The first two rehab call centers they contacted didn’t answer, so they left a message.
+If the phone beeps while you are talking with them, it’s a competitor calling back.
 Your competitor is aggressively trying to get them into their facility.

 Assure your potential client that they shouldn’t take any other calls.
 Let them know that “you’ve got their back.”
 One of the ways to assure them is by getting them to either text their insurance card (which eliminates transposed numbers) or enter it into an online VOB system.